JuniperChicago/cycle-gun/README.md

 ## Overview

 - Gun.js store is created inside a cycle driver pointing to an optional peer.
-- Method named `get` is returned with the sources.
-- The `get` method accepts a function argument that accesses the gun store directly and returns an event stream.
-- The returned event stream contains the gun event object
-- Sink streams contain functions with payload references that are applied directly to the gun.js instance.
+- The source from the Gun driver is an object with 3 methods: `select`, `shallow`, and `each`
+- The sink stream emits "command" functions which take the gun.js instance and apply some changes to it using the normal Gun.js API

 ## Installation